ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 sidebar: true
 ---

-The term 'consensus mechanism' is often used colloquially to refer to 'proof-of-stake', 'proof-of-work' or 'proof-of-authority' protocols.However, these are just components in consensus mechanisms that protect against Sybil attacks.
+The term 'consensus mechanism' is often used colloquially to refer to 'proof-of-stake', 'proof-of-work' or 'proof-of-authority' protocols.
+However, these are just components in consensus mechanisms that protect against Sybil attacks.
 Consensus mechanisms are the complete stack of ideas, protocols and incentives that enable a distributed set of nodes to agree on the state of a blockchain.

 ## Prerequisites {#prerequisites}